Diversification Paradox: Why More Numerai Models Isn't Better

 The intra-operator distribution (305,910 pairs) is heavily skewed toward the right tail, with the mass piling up between roughly 0.5 and 1.0 and a visible peak near perfect correlation.
 Models built by the same person are not loosely related — a large share of intra-operator pairs are nearly interchangeable on MMC.
 The same person building multiple models typically reuses overlapping data pipelines, similar feature engineering, and related modeling approaches.
 Even deliberate attempts at diversification (different algorithms, different feature subsets) often produce predictions that move together because they share the same underlying signal sources.

-The inter-operator sample (1,867 pairs) is much smaller and sits at a far lower baseline, consistent with the idea that different participants working independently produce more diverse predictions.
+The inter-operator sample (1,832 pairs) is much smaller and sits at a far lower baseline, consistent with the idea that different participants working independently produce more diverse predictions.
 Numerai's meta-model is designed to exploit exactly this: aggregating independent signals is far more valuable than aggregating correlated ones.
+The contrast also explains why portfolio-theory math fails here — variance reduction scales with 1/√N only when N is independent.
+At a median intra-operator correlation in the 0.5+ range, an operator's effective independent count tops out near 2-3 regardless of how many models they actually submit.

 The implication: simply running more models is not enough.
 The models need to be genuinely different.
 If your ten models are all variations on the same theme, your effective diversification is closer to two or three independent bets — the same problem that makes benchmark models a useful baseline rather than a portfolio.